The Moser-Tardos Framework with Partial Resampling: Transversals with omitted subgraphs

 \section{Transversals with omitted subgraphs}

-Suppose we are given a graph $G = (V,E)$ with a partition of its vertices into sets $V = V_1 \sqcup V_2 \sqcup \dots \sqcup V_l$, each of size $b$.
+Consider a graph $G = (V,E)$ with a partition of its vertices into sets $V = V_1 \sqcup V_2 \sqcup \dots \sqcup V_\ell$, each of size $b$.
 We refer to these sets as \emph{blocks} or \emph{classes}.
-We wish to select exactly one vertex from each block.
-Such a set of vertices $A \subseteq V$ is known as a \emph{transversal}.
+We wish to select exactly one vertex from each block; such a set of vertices $A \subseteq V$ is known as a \emph{transversal}.
 There is a large literature on selecting transversals such that the graph induced on $A$ omits certain subgraphs.
-(This problem was introduced in a slightly varying form by \cite{bollobas-erdos-szemeredi:isr}; more recently it has been analyzed in \cite{szabo-tardos:extremal,haxell-szabo-tardos:partitioning,yuster:transversals,jin:transversals,haxell-szabo:odd2006}).
+(This problem was introduced in a slightly different form by \cite{bollobas-erdos-szemeredi:isr}; more recently it has been analyzed in \cite{szabo-tardos:extremal,haxell-szabo-tardos:partitioning,yuster:transversals,jin:transversals,haxell-szabo:odd2006}.)
 For example, when $A$ is an independent set of $G$ (omits the 2-clique $K_2$), this is referred to as an \emph{independent transversal}.

-It is well-known that a graph $G$ with $n$ vertices and average degree $d$ has an independent set of size at least $n/(d + 1)$.
-For an independent transversal, a similar criterion exists.
-Alon gives a short LLL-based proof that a sufficient condition for such an independent transversal to exist is to require $b \geq 2e \Delta$ \cite{alon:lin-arb}, where $\Delta$ is the maximum degree of any vertex in the graph.
-Haxell provides an elegant topological proof that a sufficient condition is $b \geq 2 \Delta$ \cite{haxell:struct-indep-set}.
-The condition of \cite{haxell:struct-indep-set} is existentially optimal, in the sense that $b \geq 2 \Delta - 1$ is not always admissible \cite{jin:transversals,yuster:transversals,szabo-tardos:extremal}.
-The work of \cite{haxell-szabo-tardos:partitioning} gives a similar criterion of $b \geq \Delta + \lfloor \Delta/r \rfloor$ for the existence of a transversal which induces no connected component of size $> r$.
-(Here $r = 1$ corresponds to independent transversals.)
-Finally, the work of \cite{locally-sparse} gives a criterion of $b \geq \Delta$ for the existence of a transversal omitting $K_3$; this is the optimal constant but the result is non-constructive.
+Alon gives a short LLL-based proof that a sufficient condition for such an independent transversal to exist is $b \geq 2e \Delta$ \cite{alon:lin-arb}, where $\Delta$ is the maximum degree of $G$.
+The cluster-expansion version of the LLL \cite{bissacot} easily shows that $b \geq 4 \Delta$ suffices.
+Haxell shows non-constructively that a sufficient condition is $b \geq 2 \Delta$ \cite{haxell:struct-indep-set}; this condition is existentially optimal, in the sense that $b \geq 2 \Delta - 1$ is not always admissible \cite{jin:transversals,yuster:transversals,szabo-tardos:extremal}.
+A similar criterion $b \geq \Delta + \lfloor \Delta/r \rfloor$ is given in \cite{haxell-szabo-tardos:partitioning} for the existence of a transversal which induces no connected component of size greater than $r$.
+Finally, \cite{locally-sparse} gives a criterion of $b \geq \Delta$ for the existence of a transversal omitting $K_3$; this is the optimal constant but the result is non-constructive.